-Take one February haul through the snow belt and you’ll see what I mean: road debris and potholes form in the least convenient places.
+Take one February or March haul through the snow belt and you’ll see what I mean: road debris and potholes form in the least convenient places.
 Whether it’s from road de-icers including liquid, sand, and salt, or simply ice forming and expanding in road joints and air pockets in concrete, cold, winter conditions take their toll on roadways we depend upon for our livelihood.
 While there’s little we can do about the roads themselves, there are a few simple steps you can take to minimize the risk for accidental damage.

 I’m certain this goes without saying, but in areas where you’re seeing more road wear and tear, avoid distractions such as cell phones, navigation system changes, and the like.
 That 2 seconds (minimum) your eyes leave the road can mean hundreds of feet covered where you might miss a speed limit change, change in traffic patterns, or avoidable obstacle in the roadway.

 Obey Basic Speed Law

 As a commercial truck driver, you are well aware of the consequences of speeding, but even traveling within the posted speed limit may be too great for the conditions—even dry.
 A road littered with debris and pot holes means more active driver input and less contact patch with the roadway.
 Slowing down increases the time necessary to react to adverse conditions, which means not only reduced risk of a traffic accident, but also accidental damage to your tractor or trailer, including treads.